ghc-proposals/ghc-proposals/proposals/0281-visible-forall.rst

    follows type-level name resolution rules (i.e. uses of punned identifiers resolve to the type namespace), both at binding sites and at use sites.

-   Without ``ScopedTypeVariables``, no type variable may be bound in a pattern.

    The ``ScopedTypeVariables`` extension has no effect on variables introduced by ``forall a ->``.